-The remarks come one year after the High-Level Meeting on Syria sought pledges to resettle 10 per cent of all Syrian refugees by 2018.
+The remarks come one year after the High-Level Meeting on Syria sought pledges to resettle 10% of all Syrian refugees by 2018.
 Despite the call during that meeting in Geneva on 30 March 2016 to resettle and facilitate pathways for 500,000 refugees, to date 250,000 places have been made available.

 “These generous pledges are a welcome and important symbol of solidarity and responsibility-sharing by the international community.
 If we are to achieve our goal, we now need to accelerate these efforts in 2017 and beyond,” said High Commissioner Grandi.

-With the signing of the New York Declaration for Refugees and Migrants in September 2016, UN Member States committed to increase their efforts to find new homes for all refugees identified by UNHCR as needing protection and solutions in third countries.
-UNHCR estimates that almost 1.2 million refugees will need resettlement in 2017, among whom 40 per cent are Syrians.
+With the signing of the New York Declaration for Refugees and Migrants in September 2016, UN Member States committed to increasing their efforts to find new homes for all refugees identified by UNHCR as needing protection and solutions in third countries.
+UNHCR estimates that almost 1.2 million refugees will need resettlement in 2017, among whom 40% are Syrians.